Skip to main content

 • Employees and Subcontractors: All employees and contractors must comply with this policy and associated security procedures.
 Any violation of the policy must be reported immediately.

-All employees, as well as third parties, who may in any way interact with information from partners, employees, and Hydra iT itself, are required to comply with and enforce all information security standards, and must promptly report to the RSI any event that may cause, or has caused, a breach of privacy or information security via email to servicedesk@hydra.pt.
+All employees, as well as third parties, who may in any way interact with information from partners, employees, and Hydra iT itself, are required to comply with and enforce all information security standards, and must promptly report to RSI any event that may cause, or has caused, a breach of privacy or information security via email to servicedesk@hydra.pt.

 6. MAINTENANCE

-Last revision: 30/01/2026
+Last revision: 30/04/2026